How to Save $10000 in a Year - BF Blog

 With the current price of gas, your only alternative is to drive less.
 Find fun and interesting things to do at home or within walkable distances.
 Try carpooling and combining errands to save on gas.
 Find other alternatives to getting around like walking or riding a bike.

-Netflix, Hulu, Prime Video, Apple TV+, Disney+, and Discovery+ all are excellent alternatives that are way cheaper.
-The trick is to sign up for all the free subscriptions and cancel the ones that are not of your interest before they begin to charge you.
-This is a great way to watch what you like and reduce your budget at the same time.
+The trick is to sign up for all the free subscriptions and cancel the ones that you are not interested in watching before they begin to charge you.
+This is a great way to watch what you like and eliminate unnecessary expenses from your budget.

 If you can’t give up cable yet, then review the bill and delete items you don’t watch and any added charges that you do not need.
 I recently did this and saved about $30/month or $360/year.
 Negotiate a retention bonus that renews every year and remember to call and renew it.
 You can save an additional $10 to $30 per month.

 Always review all your current bills and then look for cheaper services.
 Especially car insurance.
 Cheaper rates are always offered to new customers.
 Rarely are they offered to current customers.
 I search every year before I renew.
 Getting quotes costs you nothing but a little time.
 Try these quote engines to help you.
-InsuranceQuotes.com, TheZebra.com, and Experian to name a few.
+InsuranceQuotes.comTheZebra.com, and Experian to name a few.

-- Ask for a raise
+1. Ask for a raise

-- Apply for a promotion or transfer to another department or division at work
+2. Apply for a promotion or transfer to another department or division at work

-- Learn a new skill to get a higher-paying job.
+3. Learn a new skill to get a higher-paying job.

-- Start an online business using your current skills to train others
+7. Start an online business using your current skills to train others

-- Sell stuff you no longer need online to Depop.com, Plato’s Closet, ThredUp.com, Poshmark.com, Tradesy.com, Ebay.com, BuffaloExchange.com, or simply host a good old fashion Garage Sale.
+8. Sell unused items you no longer need at an online marketplace like Depop.com, Plato’s ClosetThredUp.comPoshmark.comEbay.com, BuffaloExchange.com, or simply host a good old-fashioned Garage Sale.

-Be Motivated by How to Save $10000 in a year
+Be Motivated By How To Save $10000 In A Year

 Extra funds

-Learning how to save $10000 Can Lead to Becoming a Millionaire
+Learning How To Save $10000 Can Lead To Becoming A Millionaire

 Many of today’s millionaires are regular everyday people.
 They did not receive an inheritance or win the lottery.
 They simply saved and invested their money.
 Living below their means while consistently spending less.
 They did not always buy new cars and expensive items to prove their wealth.
 They are simply wealthy because they saved their money.